TinyCircuits/Thumby-Website/docs/API/Blit-Draw.md

 <img src="../../images/blitWithMask-animation.gif" alt="16 by 16 bitmap grid displaying a white circle with black corners shaping the round edges, with a nose in the center of the white circle drawn in black" style="width:30%;border:1px solid black">
 </center>

-In this example, using key value `0`, the original bitmap of a square black pixel smiley face is changed to be a round smiley face with a nose by using a mask bitmap to make some of the original bitmap's pixels transparent.
+The original bitmap of a square black pixel smiley face is changed to be a round smiley face with a nose by using a mask bitmap to make some of the original bitmap's pixels transparent.

 ```py
 import thumby